Farama-Foundation/PettingZoo/README.md

 dones = {0:[first agent's done state], 1:[second agent's done state] ... n:[n-1th agent's done state]}
 ```

-When some agents are `done` and other's are not, the `done` agents don't respond to input, and return 0s for every value of their observation space.
+When some agents are `done` and others are not, the `done` agents don't respond to input, and return 0s for every value of their observation space.

 ## Utils